CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/02_LAB_32_01_Manage_host_pools_and_session_hosts_with_Entra_ID_Azure_portal.md

 - **Task 5:** Configure RDP properties of the host pool

-### Exercise 1: Manage an Azure Virtual Desktop environment containing Microsoft Entra joined session hosts

 ### Task 1: Deploy additional Azure Virtual Desktop host pool session hosts

+In this task, you will deploy an additional session host to the existing Azure Virtual Desktop host pool.
+You’ll review the preconfigured settings, adjust the VM configuration, and submit the deployment to scale out the host pool.

 1. In the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, in the vertical menu bar, in the **Manage** section, select **Host pools (1)**.